-The Seniors Clinic at University of Colorado Hospital in metro Denver provides primary health care services for patients who are at least 75 years old.
+The Seniors Clinic at UCHealth University of Colorado Hospital in metro Denver provides primary health care services, including behavioral health, for patients who are at least 75 years old.

-Your provider team at University of Colorado Hospital’s Seniors Clinic, located on the Anschutz Medical Campus in metro Denver:
+Your provider team at UCHealth Seniors Clinic, located on the Anschutz Medical Campus in metro Denver:

 - Provides primary health care services for patients who are at least 75 years old